Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 This form of blocking will require that the platform owner and the entity that is requesting the blocking, in this case the government, work hand-in-hand.
 When an individual sends out a query and they live in a country where certain websites are banned, they will receive a different set of results as compared to the rest of the Internet.
 Content that is considered objectionable will be blocked.

 Search engine blocking is only going to impact people who use said search engine and who are living in a geo location where the filter rules apply.
 It’s important to understand that this type of blocking does not filter out the content.
 It just filters out the pointers to the content.
-In other words, Google is not going to direct people to pages that are deemed inappropriate by the government, but all a person needs to do is switch their search engine or use other methods of finding content to gain access to the prohibited materials (Read more: Private search engines)
+In other words, Google is not going to direct people to pages that are deemed inappropriate by the government, but all a person needs to do is switch their search engine or use other methods of finding content to gain access to the prohibited materials (Read more: Best private search engines)

 DNS Based Content Blocking